syncfusion/blazor-docs/src/pivotview/pivot-table/olap.md

 ## Getting Started

-This section briefly explains about how to create a simple **Pivot Table** with OLAP data source Blazor client-side application.
+This section briefly explains about how to create a simple [Blazor Pivot Table](https://www.syncfusion.com/blazor-components/blazor-pivot-table) with OLAP data source.
 You can refer [Getting Started with Syncfusion Blazor for Client-Side in Visual Studio 2019 Preview](https://blazor.syncfusion.com/documentation/getting-started/) page for the introduction and configuring the common specifications.

 ### Importing Syncfusion Blazor component package in the application